slowmonkey/Howto-KeePass/README.md

 # Howto-KeePass
 This document goes through how to set up kee pass on google drive.

+## What is KeePass
+Keepass is a light-weight and easy-to-use password manager.

 ## Setup
 1. Create a Password folder on your Google Drive
 2. Install Google Drive on the machine you wish to use KeePass on.
 (My advise is to sync only the required folders.
 For me I just sync the Password folder and leave everything else unsync'd)